ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

  * The state of art for fix big core bug since WordPress 2.5+
  * Fix Missed Schedule Failed Future Posts Scheduled Items.
  * 04 Jan 2014 3:57 100.000+ Downloads!
- * Full Support and Compatibility for WordPress 2.5+ ~ 4.1+
+ * Full Support and Compatibility for WordPress 2.3+ - 4.0+
- * Preemptive Support for WordPress 4.2-alpha
+ * Preemptive Support for WordPress 4.1-alpha
+ * Secunia Certified Zero Advisories and Vulnerabilities.
  * FIXED Both DOS and UNIX style line endings causes SVN repositories problems.
  * FIXED Text Domain Problems: you have not included a text domain!
  * INCLUDED All Features of Major Release 2013.1231.2013
  * NEW support and compatibility for WordPress 4.2-alpha
  * NEW support and compatibility for WordPress 4.1+
- * UPDATED [Special Gold Edition](//wordpress.org/support/topic/special-gold-edition-version-installation-guide) all in one files versions with vary frequency of check
+ * UPDATED [Special Gold Edition](https://wordpress.org/support/topic/special-gold-edition-version-installation-guide) all in one files versions with vary frequency of check
  * BUMP Version 2013 Build 1231 Revision 2014
 = 2013.1231.2013 =
 * Major Release 2013 [STABLE][RELOADED] One year of testing and bug corrections!